guildai/guildai/guild/tests/uat/mnist-example-initial-runs.md

 # MNIST initial runs

-When we list runs for a directory containing a modelfile, the runs are limited to those that were generated from that modelfile.
+When we list runs for a directory containing a guildfile, the runs are limited to those that were generated from that guildfile.

 Let's show runs for the MNIST example: